ZacBlanco/zacblanco.github.io/education/analytical-physics-124/notes.md

 > $$ \omega = \sqrt{\frac{k}{m}} $$

-We can calculate the angular frequncy of a mass on a spring by the above equation.
+We can calculate the angular frequency of a mass on a spring by the above equation.

 ##### Period of an Oscillating Object on a Spring